Schedule K 3 instructions

 Brian Moreira, a senior manager at RSM who focuses on the financial services industry, discussed the Schedule K-3 requirement, the challenges that resulted and how technology could minimize them.

-Q: What exactly is the new Schedule K-3 requirement, and what was the IRS’ thinking behind it?
+Q: What is the new Schedule K-3 requirement and why was it created?

 A: The IRS introduced the Schedule K-3 to help partners and shareholders by clarifying calculations of U.S. income tax liability, as well as income and deductions related to international activity.